 Fiberglass-lined ductwork is commonly used in many commercial heating, ventilation, and air conditioning (HVAC) systems.
 Fiberglass air duct liner provides:

-Sound attenuation by dampening noise from HVAC equipment and sound from adjacent spaces
+- Sound attenuation by dampening noise from HVAC equipment and sound from adjacent spaces, and

-Thermal insulation for air ducts, preventing the air ducts from losing expensive conditioned air
+- Thermal insulation for air ducts, preventing them from losing that expensive conditioned air

-Over time, fiberglass-lined ductwork is exposed to different levels of air turbulence, temperature and humidity, which take a toll on the duct liner, breaking down its primary seal.
-This deteriorating coating then wanders through the ventilation system, deposits within HVAC components and enters the indoor air.
+Over time, fiberglass-lined ductwork gets exposed to different levels of air turbulence, temperature, and humidity.
+All of which take a toll on the duct liner by breaking down its primary seal.
+This deterioration of the insulation coating spreads through the ventilation system, leaving deposits within HVAC components, and enters the indoor air.

-Deteriorating fiberglass air duct liner is a common cause for indoor air quality (IAQ) complaints and adverse health effects.
+Deteriorating fiberglass air duct liner is a common cause of indoor air quality (IAQ) complaints and adverse health effects.
 Health effects from exposure to fiberglass can vary depending on the size of the fiber and type of exposure.
-At a minimum, fiberglass is an acute physical irritant to the skin, eyes and upper respiratory tract.
+At a minimum, fiberglass is an acute physical irritant to the skin, eyes, and upper respiratory tract.